 Sometimes a wisdom tooth may not properly erupt due to blockage or lack of space.
 When this happens, the impacted tooth may push the other teeth, leading to other dental issues.
 An impacted wisdom tooth is usually associated with swollen and bleeding gums near the wisdom tooth, pain in the jaw, bad breath, and swelling of the jaw.

-Straightening crooked teeth and correcting malocclusion may require an extraction.
+Straightening crooked teeth and correcting malocclusion through orthodontics may require an extraction.

 Gum disease, when left untreated, can cause gum pockets to deepen causing loose teeth and eventual tooth loss.